twilio/authy-ruby/README.md

 ### Starting a phone verification

 `Authy::PhoneVerification.start` takes a country code, phone number and a method (sms or call) to deliver the code.
+You can also provide a custom_code but this feature needs to be enabled by support@twilio.com

 ```ruby
 response = Authy::PhoneVerification.start(via: "sms", country_code: 1, phone_number: "111-111-1111")